-Elements of Named Executive Officer Compensation Base Salary Expected to be a small portion of overall compensation Base salary was 8% of total named executive officer compensation, and only 6% of Mr. Healey's Total Direct Compensation Mr. Healey's base salary has remained unchanged for more than a decade Variable Performance-Based Incentive Compensation The Incentive Pool, set as a percentage of Adjusted Economic net income, serves as the basis for determining all compensation other than base salary and any perquisites Total Performance-Based Incentive Compensation payout to Mr. Healey of \$11.7 million, as compared to a maximum possible payout of \$20.0 million 94% of Mr. Healey's Total Direct Compensation; 93% and 92% of the Total Direct Compensation of Mr. Dalton and Mr. Horgen, respectively Cash Bonus Awards Significantly smaller portion of variable performance- based compensation than equity incentive awards • 31% of Mr. Healey's Performance-Based Incentive Compensation; 31% and 34% of the Performance-Based Incentive Compensation of Mr. Dalton and Mr. Horgen, respectively Long-Term Deferred Equity Awards Restricted stock unit awards vesting ratably over four years Long-term vesting in four equal, annual installments from 2019 through 2022 27% of Mr. Healey's Performance-Based Incentive Compensation; 28% and 26% of the Performance-Based Incentive Compensation of Mr. Dalton and Mr. Horgen, respectively Long-Term Performance Achievement Awards Restricted stock unit awards with delivery tied to the achievement of rigorous pre-established performance targets measuring our return on equity over a single three-year performance period Targets were set based on historic and projected performance levels that incentivize management to control costs and deploy capital to maximize stockholder value creation 60% of Mr. Healey's Long-Term Incentive Compensation and the largest component of his overall compensation Awards cliff vest at the end of three years, but are only delivered if rigorous return on equity targets are achieved: If average return on equity is 18% for the performance period, 100% of the award will be delivered A ratable portion of the award will be delivered if average return on equity is between 14% and 22%, for delivery of between 20% of the initial award and, in the circumstance of exceptional performance, a maximum of 180% of the initial award If average return on equity is less than 14%, the full award will be forfeited Other Compensation Medical, dental, life and disability insurance; 401(k) contributions; and other modest perquisites Less than 1% of total named executive officer compensation
+Elements of Named Executive Office er Compensation Base Salary A small portion of overall compensation Base salary was 9% of our CEO's Total Direct Compensation and 11% of total NEO compensation The CEO's base salary has remained unchanged for more than a decade Variable Performance- Based Incentive Compensation The Incentive Pool, set as a percentage of Adjusted Economic net income, serves as the basis for determining all compensation other than base salary and any perquisites Total Performance-Based Incentive Compensation payout to Mr. Dalton of \$6.5 million, as compared to a maximum possible payout of \$13.5 million Cash Bonus Awards Significantly smaller portion of variable performance-based compensation than equity incentive awards Approximately 30% of Mr. Dalton's and Mr. Horgen's Performance-Based Incentive Compensation; a higher percentage for Mr. Healey Long-Term Deferred Equity Awards Restricted stock unit awards vesting ratably over four years Long-term vesting in four equal, annual installments from 2020 through 2023 40% of Mr. Dalton's and Mr. Horgen's Long-Term Incentive Compensation Long-Term Performance Achievement Awards Restricted stock unit awards with delivery tied to the achievement of rigorous pre-established performance targets measuring our average return on equity over a single three-year performance period Targets were set based on historic and projected performance levels that incentivize management to control costs and deploy capital to maximize stockholder value creation 60% of Mr. Dalton's and Mr. Horgen's Long-Term Incentive Compensation and the largest component of their overall compensation Awards cliff vest at the end of three years, but are only delivered if rigorous return on equity targets are achieved: If average return on equity is 17% for the performance period, 100% of the award will be delivered A ratable portion of the award will be delivered if average return on equity is between 12% and 22%, for delivery of between 25% of the initial award and, in the circumstance of exceptional performance, a maximum of 175% of the initial award If average return on equity is less than 12%, the full award will be forfeited Other Compensation Medical, dental, life and disability insurance; 401(k) contributions; and other modest perquisites Less than 1% of our CEO's total compensation, and the lowest of our Peer Group 45

-The following charts summarize the relative mix of Mr. Healey's 2017 Total Direct Compensation, and compare the allocation of the proportion of Performance-Based Incentive Compensation awarded as equity incentive awards relative to our Peer Group:
+The following charts summarize the relative mix of Mr. Dalton's 2018 Total Direct Compensation, and compare the allocation of the proportion of Performance-Based Incentive Compensation awarded as equity incentive awards relative to our Peer Group:

-2017 Mix of CEO Compensation Elements & Peer Comparison
+2018 Mix of CEO Compensation Elements & Peer Comparison

-Note: Peer company data based on compensation as reported in Summary Compensation Table in most recently filed proxy statement or annual report; AMG calculation includes equity incentive awards earned for performance during 2017 that were granted in January 2018.
+Note: Peer company data based on compensation as reported in Summary Compensation Table in most recently filed proxy statement or annual report; AMG calculation includes equity incentive awards earned for performance during 2018 that were granted in February 2019.